Data collection

 About

-From year three onwards, providers are expected to return up to a maximum of three contact details of each type.
+Providers are able to return up to a maximum of three contact details of each type.
 Every single contact detail submitted and approved by providers is used to send emails and SMS messages

 During the entire 13-week field period in each cohort, five to seven emails and SMS messages are sent to all non-responding graduates and those partially completing the survey.
 The exact number and timing of these reminders varies slightly from one cohort to another and is communicated on the engagement plan which is published for each cohort on our website.